 What are one or two things that most people struggle with when trying to develop their brand?
 What are some possible solutions you’ve found for these challenges?

 Most people get completely lost in the details.
 And it’s not even their fault.
-A lot of the advice out there is confusing, contradictory and it over-complicates things.
+A lot of the advice out there is confusing, contradictory, and over-complicated.

-This is why I break down the process into 4 elements:
+This is why I break down the process into four elements:

 It really is that simple!
-Once you’re really clear on these 4 basic elements it’s easy to decide what to say, what colors and design to use, which platforms are relevant.
-Just ask yourself: in what way and where do I need to voice my message so it reaches my perfect people?
+Once you’re really clear on these four basic elements, it’s easy to decide what to say, what colors and design to use, which platforms are relevant.
+Just ask yourself: “In what way and where do I need to voice my message so it reaches my perfect people?
 What platforms are relevant for me?
-How could I dress to strengthen my message?
+How could I dress to strengthen my message?”

-It’s really not rocket science.
+It’s not rocket science.
 You don’t even need to know what an elevator pitch is.